 2. A taxi driver charges a flat fee plus an additional amount per mile.
 He charges a total of \$5.45 for a 2-mile ride.
 A 9-mile ride costs \$7.90. a.
-Identify the i independent and dependent variables b.
-Identify the two points and find the slope! c.
-Write a line ear equation to model this situation. d.
+Identify the independent and dependent variables b.
+Identify the two points and find the slope!
+C. Write a linear equation to model this situation. d.
 You want take a taxi to Montclair, which is 10 miles away.
 You only have \$8.00.
 Do you have enough money to make this trip? e.
-Your taxi fa you travel? are was \$10.70.
-How many miles did f.
+Your taxi fare was \$10.70.
+How many miles did you travel? f.
 You earned a credit of \$25 towards your next taxi ride.
 Use Google Maps to identify a destination that you can travel to from Livingston by only using the credit.
 Make sure you show mathematically that you can afford to travel to your destination. g.
-The taxi con change duri npany is thinking of implementing "surge prinning surge pricing if the company decides to cing' ncre ' during peak hours.
-How will your equation from part c ase the charge per mile to \$.51?
+The taxi company is thinking of implementing "surge pri change during surge pricing if the company decides to i cing " during peak hours.
+How will your equation from part c ease the charge per mile to \$.51?